Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Estimating

-The main problem with applying the bPF is that we assume that $g_{\theta}(y_t|x_t)$ cannot be evaluated point-wise.
-To circumvent this, we reformulate the problem using an ABC approach.
-This is done by augmenting the posterior with an auxiliary variable $\check{y}_{1:T}$, which is data simulated from $g_{\theta}(y_t|x_t)$ for $t=1,\ldots,T$.
-The fundamental assumption of ABC is therefore that data $\check{y}_t$ generated from $g_{\theta}(y_t|x_t)$ should be similar to the observed data $y_t$ if $\theta$ is properly selected.
+The main problem with applying the particle filter is that it assumes that we can evaluate $g_{\theta}(y_t|x_t)$ point-wise.
+In the current setting, this is not possible and instead we circumvent the evaluation of $g_{\theta}(y_t|x_t)$ by using \textsc{abc}.
+This amounts to augmenting the posterior with an auxiliary variable $\check{y}_{1:T}$, which is data simulated from $g_{\theta}(y_t|x_t)$ for $t=1,\ldots,T$.
+The fundamental assumption of \textsc{abc} is that data $\check{y}_t$ generated from $g_{\theta}(y_t|x_t)$ should be similar to the observed data $y_t$ if $\theta$ is properly selected.
+The resulting augmented posterior can be expressed as